bartificer/programming-by-stealth/docs/_tidbits/tidbit14.md

 Out of curiosity I asked my favourite privacy-protecting stand-alone chatbot, [Lumo](https://lumo.proton.me/), if PowerShell supported a post-fix form of `if`, and it quite correctly told that it does not, and suggested I just use the regular pre-fix form, which is what I ended up doing!

+If you don't believe AIs hallucinate, you might want to know about the study that OpenAI conducted that determined that hallucinations are a mathematical certainty: [openai.com/...](https://openai.com/index/why-language-models-hallucinate/)

 ### Example 3 — A Bit of Everything

 In this example, the exact syntax and what it means, is much less important than the AI interactions, so don't stress about the minutia of what it is I needed to do.